GullyBurns/gullyburns.github.io/_posts/2020-05-03-Trolls_vs_Wizards.md

 reveals vulnerabilities in the study that are easily revealed, see this blog post:
 ['a climate falsehood you can check yourself'](http://daviddfriedman.blogspot.com/2014/02/a-climate-falsehood-you-can-check-for.html).
 Attempting to use the dark arts of spin when creating a scientifically-driven policy argument is a bad idea.
-    * We cannot and should not attempt to play these people at their own game.
-We will lose.
     * At the 2017 White House Correspondents Dinner, Hasan Minhaj said "We're living in this strange time, when ***trust is more important than truth***". ([video](https://youtu.be/Of6PLJbMnxE?t=12m45s)).
     We have to find ways to establish trustworthiness with people who currently don't believe the